FRBCesab/worldpa/README.md

 Getting started
 --------

-Load the package `worldpa` in the R memory:
+Load the package `worldpa` in the R memory.

 ```r
 library(worldpa)
 ```

-And browse the vignette to gets started:
+And browse the vignette to get started.

 ```r
 vignette(topic = "worldpa")
 ```

+Functions documentation can be found at: [https://frbcesab.github.io/worldpa/](https://frbcesab.github.io/worldpa/)